TOPS is Different from

 The incidence of repeat index level surgery (RILS) for both treatment groups is summarized below.
 Through 24 months the rate of RILS in the TOPS group was 8.3% and in the fusion group was 9.5% (see Table 3).
 It should be noted that the one reoperation occurring in the TOPS group was for a successful dural repair at 11 days post index surgery.
 Table 4 reports on RILS for all patients through all available time points.

-Dr. Werner Lack et al. have reported on 16 patients who were treated with TOPS at a single center in Vienna, Austria.
-The primary indication in these patients was spondylolisthesis with relative or absolute spinal canal stenosis (14 patients), lumbar spondylarthrosis with vertebrostenosis (1 patient), and severe facetarthrosis (1 patient).
-The sample of 16 patients included 11 female and 5 males with age range of 70 to 82 years old.
-Follow-up period at the time of the report was 6 – 34 months.
+Dr. Werner Lack et al. have reported on 17 patients who were treated with TOPS at a single center in Vienna, Austria.
+The primary indication in these patients was spondylolisthesis with relative or absolute spinal canal stenosis (15 patients), lumbar spondylarthrosis with vertebrostenosis (1 patient), and severe facetarthrosis (1 patient).
+The sample of 17 patients included 10 female and 7 males with age range of 54 to 82 years old.
+Follow-up period at the time of the report was 26 – 77 months (51-month average).

 All patients underwent decompressive laminotomy and facetecomy and 3 patients received a concomitant fusion at the neighboring segment.
-Additionally the 14 patients whose primary diagnosis included a spondylolisthesis underwent reduction prior to final implantation of the TOPS implant.
-Levels treated with TOPS included L4/5 (10 patients), L3/4 (5 patients), and L2/3 (1 patient).
+Additionally, the 14 patients whose primary diagnosis included a spondylolisthesis underwent reduction prior to final implantation of the TOPS implant.
+Levels treated with TOPS included L4/5 (10 patients), L3/4 (6 patients), and L2/3 (1 patient).
+The average operative was 102 minutes (60 – 140).

 Outcome measures assessed included: